Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Time to Express Milk

-A Minnesota employer must provide reasonable break times each day to an employee who needs to express breast milk for her infant child during the 12 months following the birth of the child.
+Minnesota employers (who employ one or more employees) must provide reasonable break times each day to an employee who needs to express breast milk for an infant child during the 12 months following the birth of the child.
 The break times may run concurrently with any break times already provided to the employee.
 An employer is not required to provide break times under this section if doing so would unduly disrupt the operations of the employer.
-An employer shall not reduce an employee's compensation for time used for the purpose of expressing milk.
+Employees may not reduce an employee's compensation for the time used.
 Minn.
-Stat. § 181.939, Subdiv.
-1 (2022).
+Stat.
+Ann. § 181.939.

 Minnesota requires that employees working eight or more consecutive hours be given at least 30 minutes for a meal break.
 The meal break may be unpaid if the employee is completely relieved of all job-related duties.
 Minn.
-Stat. § 177.254 (2022).
+Stat.
+Ann. §177.254.

 Employers must allow employees adequate time to use the nearest restroom during each four consecutive hours of work.
 Minn.
-Stat. § 177.253 (2022).
+Stat.
+Ann. §177.253.

-Minnesota does not require employers to provide paid vacation, although paid vacation is allowed to be provided in an employment contract.
-Minn.
-Stat. § 181.13(a) (2022).
+Minnesota does not require employers to provide paid vacation.
 In addition, employers do not have to pay for unused vacation upon termination of an employee if specified in the employment contract.
 Hall v.
 City of Plainview, 954 N.W.2d 254 (Minn.
 2021).

 Smoking Laws